 The neatest part of this app, however, is that it will keep your phone awake while it's open so you don't have to use your grubby fingers to unlock your screen whenever you cook.

 Oh She Glows

 This is the go-to recipe app for vegans.
 Designed by the New York Times bestselling author Angela Liddon, the app includes plant-based recipes you'll also find on her award-winning blog, OhSheGlows.com.

-But what really sets the app apart, aside from the completely vegan options, is the absolutely stunning photography that accompanies each recipe, showcasing the delicious plant-based food.
+But what really sets the app apart, aside from the completely vegan options, is the absolutely stunning photography that accompanies each recipe.
 There are more than 150 recipes in all, the majority of which are also gluten-free.
 Along with each recipe, you'll also get detailed nutritional information.

 You can filter recipes by dietary restrictions, allergies, and dish type, and strike ingredients out as you cook so you don't lose track.
 There's also an anti-lock so the app won't go to sleep while you're in the middle of following directions.

-The app starts out by asking you to set your personal taste and nutritional preferences, so it can create a profile for you and find matching recipes, asking questions like what cuisines are your favorites, what foods you dislike, and select items for a virtual pantry.
+The app starts out by asking you to set your personal tastes and nutritional preferences, so it can create a profile for you and find matching recipes.
+It'll ask questions like what cuisines are your favorites, what foods you dislike, and select items for a virtual pantry.
 There are more than two million recipes, each of which comes with step-by-step instructions, including video tutorials, timers, and other handy tools.

 Set auto-filters for tastes, allergies, and diets through the dominant search engine, and get recommendations as well.
 Once you find a recipe you like, save it using the "Yum" button, or add the recipe to your shopping list, with items categorized by aisle to make the trip quick and easy.